Medical simulation: History

 Modern-day simulation for training was first utilized by anesthesia physicians to reduce accidents.
-When simulation skyrocketed in popularity during the 1930's due to the invention of the Trainer Building Link Trainer for flight and military applications, many field experts attempted to adapt simulation to their own needs.
+When simulation skyrocketed in popularity during the 1930s due to the invention of the Trainer Building Link Trainer for flight and military applications, many field experts attempted to adapt simulation to their own needs.
 Medical simulation was not immediately accepted as a useful training technique, both because of technological limitations and because of the limited availability of medical expertise at the time.
 However, extensive military use demonstrated that medical simulation could be cost-effective.
 Additionally, valuable simulation hardware and software was developed, and medical standards were established.
 Gradually, medical simulation became affordable, although it remained un-standardized.

-By the 1980's software simulations became available.
+By the 1980s software simulations became available.
 With the help of a UCSD School of Medicine student, Computer Gaming World reported that a Surgeon (1986) for the Apple Macintosh very accurately simulated operating on an aortic aneurysm.
 Others followed, such as Life & Death (1988).

 In 2004, the Society for Simulation in Healthcare (SSH) was formed to assist in collaboration between associations interested in medical simulation in healthcare.

 The need for a "uniform mechanism to educate, evaluate, and certify simulation instructors for the health care profession" was recognized by McGaghie et al. in their critical review of simulation-based medical education research.
 In 2012 the SSH piloted two new certifications to provide recognition to educators to meet this need.

-Modern medical simulation

 The American Board of Emergency Medicine employs the use of medical simulation technology in order to accurately judge students by using "patient scenarios" during oral board examinations.
 However, these forms of simulation are a far cry from high-fidelity models that have surfaced since the 1990s.

 Due to the fact that computer simulation technology is still relatively new with regard to flight and military simulators, there is still much research to be done about the best way to approach medical training through simulation, which remains un-standardized despite having been embraced generally by the medical community.
 That said, successful strides are being made in terms of medical education and training, although a number of studies have shown that students engaged in medical simulation training have overall higher scores and retention rates than those trained through traditional means.

 The Council of Residency Directors (CORD) has established the following recommendations for simulation: